-- A. Suitable persons for certifying verification of identity documents may include: - (a) an intermediary specified in section 18(3) of Part 2 of Schedule 2 to the AMLO, including an accounting professional, an estate agent, a legal professional and a TCSP licensee; - (b) a member of the judiciary in an equivalent jurisdiction; - (c) an officer of an embassy, consulate or high commission of the country of issue of documentary verification of identity; and - (d) a Justice of the Peace. - B. The certifier must sign and date the copy document (printing his/her name clearly in capitals underneath) and indicate clearly his/her position or capacity on it.
+- A. Suitable persons for certifying verification of identity documents may include: - (a) an intermediary specified in section 18(3) of Part 2 of Schedule 2 to the AMLO, including an accounting professional, an estate agent, a legal professional and a TCSP licensee; - (b) a member of the judiciary in an equivalent jurisdiction; - (c) an officer of an embassy, consulate or high commission of the country of issue of documentary verification of identity; - (d) a Justice of the Peace; and - (e) other professional person 26 such as certified public accountant, lawyer, notary public and professional company secretary27. - B. The certifier must sign and date the copy document (printing his/her name clearly in capitals underneath) and indicate clearly his/her position or capacity on it.
 The certifier must state that it is a true copy of the original (or words to similar effect). - C. TCSP licensees remain liable for failure to carry out prescribed CDD and therefore must exercise caution when considering accepting certified copy documents, especially where such documents originate from a country perceived to represent a high risk, or from unregulated entities in any jurisdiction.
 In any circumstances where a TCSP licensee is unsure of the authenticity of certified documents, or that the documents relate to the customer, the TCSP licensee should take additional measures to mitigate the ML/TF risk.